Twint-AG/twint-woocommerce-extension/docs/twint-payment-plugin-guideline.md

 > 🚩 **Note:**
 >
 > After clicking the `Save changes` button:
-> - Please wait for the message `Certificate encrypted and stored` to shows up in the `Certificate` field.
+> - Please wait for the message `Certificate encrypted and stored` to show up in the `Certificate` field.
 > - And the flash message `Your certificate is successfully validated` should be displayed above the header tabs.

 ### Configure the payment methods